 - support a client in developing a positive, confident and reflective stance towards their experiences and towards the changes taking place.

 - empower a client’s ability to balance and manage the natural stress and anxiety these changes bring to daily life.

 - Assist a client in re-creating a career that combines: what is possible, what is personally meaningful and what is realistic.

-I offer a 3 session coaching package specifically tailored to help clients successfully navigate a career transition or sudden job loss.
-Please contact me at firstname.lastname@example.org
+Britt-Mari creates customized coaching packages specifically tailored to help clients successfully navigate a career transition or sudden job loss.
+For more information please contact her at firstname.lastname@example.org